Edappadi K. Palaniswami: Chief minister (2017–2021)

 In March 2017, he introduced the Kudimaramaththu scheme for restoring minor irrigation tanks and lakes in the state.
 In response to the introduction of mandatory NEET exams starting in 2017, Palaniswami government formed a high-level committee led by M. Anandakrishnan in May that year to reform the Tamil Nadu school education system.
 The school textbook syllabus and exam pattern for classes 1 to 12 were revised on par with CBSE standards in phases, starting from the 2018–19 academic year, to better prepare students for competitive exams.
+On 24 April 2017, an attempted burglary occurred at one of the residences of former Tamil Nadu Chief Minister Jayalalithaa at the Kodanad Estate.
+During the incident, a security guard was killed and another was injured.
+Further, a suspect in the case, along with two family members of another suspect, died in a separate road accidents.